-Study 3 examines how perceived expertise impacts consumers' interest in feedback on their use of beauty products and how such feedback influences their subsequent use of such products.
-We focused on women's use of nail-care services, a burgeoning industry that pulls in roughly \$1 billion in revenue per year and is a rapidly growing market (packagedfacts.com).
+Study 3 examines how perceived expertise affects consumers' interest in feedback on their use of beauty products and how such feedback influences their subsequent use of such products.
+We focused on women's use of nail-care services, a burgeoning industry that pulls in roughly \$1 billion in revenue per year and is a rapidly growing market ("Market Trends" 2010).
 We manipulated perceived expertise using social comparison information (Schwarz et al. 1985).
-Because frequent consumption increases people's perception that they are experts in using some products (Bettman and Park 1980; Kiel and Layton 1981), we asked participants to rate their frequency of performing nail-care activities, using scales that made them feel they were either frequent users (experts) or infrequent users (novices).
-As our dependent measures, participants in study 3a chose between positive and negative feedback on their nail-care habits and participants in study 3b indicated their willingness to pay for a manicure, a nail-care activity, after receiving positive versus negative feedback.
-Unlike study 2, we separated the samples in studies 3a (seeking feedback) and 3b (responding to feedback) to avoid situations in which participants are assigned to receive different feedback than what they selected.
-We predicted that those who perceived they frequently performed nail-care activities (experts) would seek more negative feedback than novices (study 3a) and would respond more to negative feedback by expressing a higher willingness to pay for a manicure than novices who received the same negative feedback (study 3b).
+Because frequent consumption increases people's perception that they are experts in using some products (Bettman and Park 1980; Kiel and Layton 1981), we asked participants to rate their frequency of performing nail-care activities using scales that made them feel that they were either frequent users (experts) or infrequent users (novices).
+As our dependent measures, participants in study 3A chose between positive and negative feedback on their nail-care habits and participants in study 3B indicated their willingness to pay for a manicure, a nail-care activity, after receiving positive versus negative feedback.
+Unlike study 2, we separated the samples in studies 3A (seeking feedback) and 3B (responding to feedback) to avoid situations in which participants are assigned to receive different feedback than what they selected.
+We predicted that those who perceived that they frequently performed nail-care activities (experts) would seek more negative feedback than novices (study 3A) and would respond more to negative feedback by expressing a higher willingness to pay for a manicure than novices who received the same negative feedback (study 3B).

-Study 3a: Feedback Seeking
+Study 3A: Feedback Seeking